Geonkick-Synthesizer/geonkick/doc/Documentation.md

 ### Kit

-Geonkick is multitmbral by default.
+Geonkick is multitimbral by default.
 Every synthesized percussion Geonkick will put in a list that makes a kit of up to 16 percussion.
 To access the kit UI the user needs to push the button "Kit" on the right side of main UI.